praharshapm/vsdmixedsignalflow/README.md

 # OpenROAD tools installation

-For detailed installation steps, go to
+For detailed installation steps, go to `Steps to install OpenROAD tools.pdf`

 # Inputs required for physical design